java9-modularity/examples/README.md

 12. Testing Modules

 Most examples contain a `run.sh` file to compile and run the example.
 The scripts are tested on Mac OS and Linux.
-Windows users can use the Linux Subsystem for Windows, or use something like Cygwin to run the scripts.
+Windows users can use the Linux Subsystem for Windows, or use Cygwin to run the scripts.
-Some examples demonstrate errors, which means that compiling or running them may fail by purpose.
+Some examples demonstrate errors, which means that compiling or running them may fail on purpose.
-A README is available in each example directory to examplain the example.
+A README is available in each example directory to explain the example.